carlosdcastillo/evaluate_haar_cascade/README.md

-## Matlab Haar Cascade
+## Evaluate Haar Cascade

-This Matlab extension that evaluates an OpenCV haar cascade inside Matlab.
+This Matlab extension evaluates an OpenCV haar cascade inside Matlab.

 To compile you will need Matlab and OpenCV installed in your machine.
 You will need to adjust compile.m with the locations of OpenCV in your machine.
 The